OpenDSA/OpenDSA/RST/en/Binary/Heaps.rst

 Instead, we would like to find a data structure that is guaranteed to have good performance for this special application.

-This section presents the :dfn:`heap` data structure. [#]_ A heap is defined by two properties.
+This section presents the :term:`heap` data structure. [#]_ A heap is defined by two properties.
-First, it is a complete binary tree, so heaps are nearly always implemented using the array representation for complete binary trees presented in Module :numref:`<CompleteTree>`.
+First, it is a complete binary tree, so heaps are nearly always implemented using the :ref:`array representation for complete binary trees <complete binary tree> <CompleteTree>`.
-Second, the values stored in a heap are :dfn:`partially ordered`.
+Second, the values stored in a heap are :term:`partially ordered <partial order>`.
 This means that there is a relationship between the value stored at any node and the values of its children.
 There are two variants of the heap, depending on the definition of this relationship.

-A :dfn:`max-heap` has the property that every node stores a value that is *greater* than or equal to the value of either of its children.
+A :term:`max heap` has the property that every node stores a value that is *greater* than or equal to the value of either of its children.
 Because the root has a value greater than or equal to its children, which in turn have values greater than or equal to their children, the root stores the maximum of all values in the tree.

-A :dfn:`min-heap` has the property that every node stores a value that is *less* than or equal to that of its children.
+A :term:`min heap` has the property that every node stores a value that is *less* than or equal to that of its children.
 Because the root has a value less than or equal to its children, which in turn have values less than or equal to their children, the root stores the minimum of all values in the tree.

-Note that there is no necessary relationship between the value of a node and that of its sibling in either the min-heap or the max-heap.
+Note that there is no necessary relationship between the value of a node and that of its sibling in either the min heap or the max heap.
 For example, it is possible that the values for all nodes in the left subtree of the root are greater than the values for every node of the right subtree.
 We can contrast BSTs and heaps by the strength of their ordering relationships.
-A BST defines a :dfn:`total order` on its nodes in that, given the positions for any two nodes in the tree, the one to the "left" (equivalently, the one appearing earlier in an inorder traversal) has a smaller key value than the one to the "right".
+A BST defines a :term:`total order` on its nodes in that, given the positions for any two nodes in the tree, the one to the "left" (equivalently, the one appearing earlier in an inorder traversal) has a smaller key value than the one to the "right".